Three Eval Categories Every SRE Agent Needs

 Category 2: safety evals

-Safety failures are silent in capability evals.
-A capable agent that overreaches passes capability and fails safety.
-You need both.
+Safety evals catch the failures that capability evals miss.
+A capable agent that overreaches passes capability and fails safety; both are required.

 Category 3: cost evals